mia-platform/documentation/docs/fast_data/bucket_storage_support/overview.md

 ## Additional Components

-Bucket Storage Support feature is configured so that further services can be connected to the system, so that they can process the files written into the bucket according to their own business logic.
+Bucket Storage Support is made so that other services can use the files written into the bucket according to their own business logic.
-Components that acts on the files, combining messages from the initials, should be identified as Data Organizer plugins.
+Components that work on the bucket stored files are identified as Data Organizer plugins.
 In the following sections are reported the Data Organizer services that are already offered out of the box and that can be attached directly to the events emitted by the Ingestion Storer.